Please ensure Javascript is enabled for purposes of website accessibility

 GOOG Has More Upside Potential

 You can’t go wrong with either of these growth stocks.
 If you bought both of them five, 10 or even 15 years ago, you’ve made a LOT of money.
 But AMZN has been the better performer, at least up until recently.
 I think that might change in the years to come.
 Between its cash stockpile, untapped potential revenue streams, and cheaper valuation, I like GOOG stock to outperform AMZN in the next five years.
-In fact, that shift already seems to be taking place, as the last few years have shown.
+In fact, that shift already seems to be taking place, as the last five years have shown.
 It could be the start of a longer-term role reversal between two of the biggest, baddest tech stocks on the block.

 Given the state of the current bull market, you could buy both (or either, although I prefer GOOG); either way, an investment in GOOG stock will likely turn out quite well five years from now.